ddarmon/sfinsc-day3/README.md

 The ``compare`` function in igraph will compute the variation of information between two partitions of the same node set.

-> **Explore:** Use ``igraph-example-multi.R`` to compute the variation of information between each pair of networks after determining their communities.
+> **Explore:** Use ``igraph-example-compare.R`` to compute the variation of information between each pair of networks after determining their communities.

 ### Multilayer Analysis of Twitter Networks using muxViz